Rinkumoni119/Zintl_search_UBEM/README.md

+# GNN for Predicting Stability of Hypothetical Structures
-# GNN For Predicting stability of Hypothetical Structures
+# GNN For Predicting Thermodynamic Stability of Hypothetical Structures and Feature Engineering in RF to Predict Stability Trends